pulse2percept/pulse2percept/doc/topics/models.rst

 Electrode-retina distance
 -------------------------

+:py:class:`~pulse2percept.models.ScoreboardModel`,
-:py:class:`~pulse2percept.models.ScoreboardModel` and
+:py:class:`~pulse2percept.models.AxonMapModel` and
-:py:class:`~pulse2percept.models.AxonMapModel` read electrode ``x`` and ``y`` only.
-Nonzero ``z`` has no effect on threshold or on how far current spreads, and building against such an array warns as much.
+:py:class:`~pulse2percept.models.Thompson2003Model` read electrode ``x`` and ``y`` only.
+Nonzero ``z`` does not change their response at all, and building against such an array warns as much.

-This is a limitation of the models, not a claim about the biology: a larger electrode-target distance is expected to raise threshold and broaden spatial recruitment. pulse2percept does not have the psychophysical evidence to parameterize that relationship, so it does not invent one. ``rho`` remains an effective *perceptual* spread parameter, fitted to what an individual reports seeing, and it is the right place to express that a particular subject's phosphenes are large -- whatever the reason.
+This is a limitation of the models, not a claim about the biology: a larger electrode-target distance is expected to raise stimulation threshold and broaden spatial recruitment. pulse2percept does not have the psychophysical evidence to parameterize that relationship, so it does not invent one.
+For the first two models, ``rho`` remains an effective *perceptual* spread parameter, fitted to what an individual reports seeing, and it is the right place to express that a particular subject's phosphenes are large -- whatever the reason.

 .. _topics-models-scene: